woonsan/jackrabbit-datastore-migration/README.md

 to the configuration in the ```repository.xml```.
 Therefore, for the details, please refer to the Apache Jackrabbit DataStore configurations.

+Also, find other example configurations in [config](config) directory.

 ## Example Outputs

 ### From a FileDataStore (14 entries only) to another FileDataStore